Keltings/Identity_Access_Management/coffee_shop_full_stack/starter_code/backend/README.md

 pip install -r requirements.txt
 ```

-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all of the required packages selected within the `requirements.txt` file.

 ##### Key Dependencies